Organize an Event

-Welcome!
-On Sunday, June 1, 2014, thousands of people around the world will gather to celebrate life after cancer.
-National Cancer Survivors Day® is the day each year that we pause to honor those who are living with a history of cancer for their strength and courage.
+On Sunday, June 2, 2024, we will commemorate National Cancer Survivors Day®.
+NCSD is the day each year that we pause to honor those who are living with a history of cancer for their strength and courage.
 It is also a day to acknowledge the contributions of their families, friends, and healthcare providers, as well as those engaged in cancer research.

 Getting Started: 7 Steps to Planning a Successful Survivors Day Event